 First, the District Court erred by imposing prejudice sub silentio without explaining why.
 See Foman v.
-Davis, 371 U.S. 178, 182 (1962) ("[R]efusal to grant the leave without any justifying reason...is merely abuse of that discretion and
+Davis, 371 U.S. 178, 182 (1962) ("[R]efusal to grant the leave without any justifying reason...is merely abuse of that discretion and inconsistent with the spirit of the Federal Rules.").
+The failure to explain is notable given the court's acknowledgement of Plaintiff's ongoing breach claims.

 Second, the court failed to comply with Firestone.
 "The standard for dismissing a complaint with prejudice is high" and requires the district court to "determine[] that the allegation of other facts consistent with the challenged pleading could not possibly cure the deficiency."
 Belizan, 434 F.3d at 583 (quoting Firestone, 76 F.3d at 1209).
 That determination must be made in the order dismissing the complaint.
 Id. at 584. "[F]ail[ure] adequately to explain, with reference to the standard we set in Firestone, why it dismissed [the] complaint with prejudice" requires vacatur of the order.
 Id.
-Here, the District Court, in its MTD Memorandum, "neither adverted to Firestone nor undertook the inquiry required by that decision," so the failure is an abuse of discretion.
+Here, the District Court, in its Motion to Dismiss Memorandum, "neither adverted to Firestone nor undertook the inquiry required by that decision," so the failure is an abuse of discretion.
 Id.

 Moreover, even if the court did endeavor to comply with Firestone, it could not have found that its impossibility standard as satisfied.
-Plaintiff's MTD Opposition at 17 (alleging distinct, quarterly claims) made clear that he can possibly plead facts that would cure the identified limitations deficiency.
-Thus, even if the Complaint did not adequately plead the ongoing-breach claims - even though the court expressly acknowledged those claims, see MTD Mem.
+Plaintiff's Motion to Dismiss Opposition at 17 (alleging distinct, quarterly claims) (A.\\\) made clear that he can possibly plead facts that would cure the identified limitations deficiency.
+Thus, even if the Complaint did not adequately plead the ongoing-breach claims - even though the court expressly acknowledged those claims, see Mot.
+Dismiss Mem.
+Op.
 5 n.4, 6-7 (A.\\\) - Plaintiff should have had the right to replead because his claims do not suffer from any limitations deficiency.
 Yet, the court dismissed the Complaint with prejudice anyway.
-See MTD Order (A.\\\\); see also Combined Br.
-7.
+See Mot.
+Dismiss Order (A.\\\); see also Combined Br.
+7 (A.\\\).

 The abuse of discretion in imposing prejudice is compounded by several factors.
-See Combined Reply 3-6.
+See Combined Reply 3-6 (A.\\\).
 First, prejudice was imposed sub silentio without a statement disallowing amendment, and no finding of futility was made until the court ruled on Plaintiff's Combined Motion.
 See Rollins v.
 Wackenhut Servs., 703 F.3d 122, 131 (D.C.
 Cir.
 2012) (holding that Firestone was met despite not making the Firestone finding because the district court held that amendment was futile and that the plaintiff had not "indicated that she would be able to plead sufficient facts to state a plausible claim for relief").
 Second, the District Court dismissed on limitation grounds, the exact ground that Firestone held should not be the basis of dismissal on the pleadings, especially with prejudice.
 Firestone, 76 F.3d at 1208-09 ("As we have repeatedly held, courts should hesitate to dismiss a complaint on statute of limitations grounds based solely on the face of the complaint.").
-Third, Plaintiff was never given an opportunity to amend his Complaint at all.
-Fourth, while Plaintiff recognizes that the court did not have to treat the request in his brief to amend the Complaint, his MTD Opposition made clear that he had, and was able to plead, valid and timely claims.
+Third, Plaintiff was never given an opportunity to amend his

+Complaint at all.
+Fourth, while Plaintiff recognizes that the court did not have to treat the request in his brief to amend the Complaint, his Motion to Dismiss Opposition made clear that he had, and was able to plead, valid and timely claims.
 Fifth, Plaintiff was pro se.
-See Combined Reply 6 n.7.
+See Combined Reply 6 n.7 (A.\\\).
 Thus, the rulings should be reversed.

-B. When Advised of the Failure to Comply with Firestone, the District Court Still Failed to Make the Firestone Determination
+В. When Advised of the Failure to Comply with Firestone, the District Court Still Failed to Make the Firestone Determination